BaguaSys/tutorials/src/benchmark/index.md

     <figcaption>Epoch time of BERT-Large Finetune under different network conditions</figcaption>
 </center>

 This figure shows the epoch time of Bagua (with three algorithms) and other systems when the bandwidth has been changed from 100 Gbps to 1 Gbps, and the latency has been changed up to 5 ms. As we can see, when the interconnections are slower than the fast network that we previously adopted, Bagua can provide even more significant performance boost over the existing systems.
-Specifically, when the bandwidth is low, algorithms that require less amount of data transmission (e.g., QAdam, QSGD) outperform others.
+Specifically, when the bandwidth is low, algorithms that require less amount of data transmission (e.g., QAdam, ByteGrad) outperform others.
 When the latency is getting high, algorithms that require fewer connections (e.g., decentralized SGD) tend to be degraded less than other methods.
 If we keep increasing the latency, we can observe that the decentralized SGD outperforms all others.